srskrishnacb/hello-world/README.md

 # hello-world
-This is hello world repository
+This is hello world repository.

-hi this is krishna.
+Hi i am krishna from kadapa.